Yamazaki93/ngy-tutorial/README.md

 ## FAQ and Notes

- - Note, scrolling in the view window: The viewing window allows all interaction including scrolling, which means user can scroll away from the tutorial.
+ - Note, scrolling in the view window: The viewing window allows all interaction including scrolling, which means user can scroll the intended element away during the tutorial.
 Your app should disable scrolling during the tutorial if that's desired.
  - The tutorial doesnt start?
 Try calling `NgyTutorialService.showTutorial()` in or after `ngOnInit`.

 ## Current Limitations & Future Plans